Simplified Home Office Deduction Option Explained

 Before you decide which method to use, you'll need to understand how each method for calculating the deduction works.

 How the Regular Home Office Deduction Calculation Works

-- Deductions for direct expenses, such as paint, wallpaper, and other expenses directly related to the business space.
-These expenses could be deducted at 100%. and
+First, list all direct expenses, such as paint, wallpaper, and other expenses directly related to and used in the business space.
+These expenses may be deducted at 100%.

-- Indirect expenses, such as utilities, rent, or real estate taxes.
-These indirect expenses were required to be taken against the calculated space, usually a percentage of home square footage.
+Then calculate home business space and use the percentage to calculate all indirect expenses.
+These are expenses for the entire house that are applied to the home business percentage, such as utilities, rent, property taxes.
 So, for example, if the home business space is 10% of the home's square footage, then 10% of the total of these indirect expenses could be deducted.

 How the Simplified Calculation Method Works